18 accredited programs. Compare programs, get details, and request info.

 In partnership with Rockland Paramedics, this program addresses regional EMT shortages by providing NYS Certification training.
 It includes practical and didactic instruction, preparing students for life-saving care roles in emergencies and offering job placement opportunities within Rockland Paramedics.

-Common questions about EMT training in Nebraska
+About EMT training in Nebraska.

-The average cost for EMT training in Nebraska is approximately $4,749.
-Program tuition ranges from $2,500 to $6,997 depending on the training organization and program format.
+The average cost for EMT training in Nebraska is approximately $3,582.
+Program tuition ranges from $1,250 to $6,997 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.
+All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.

 EMT training in Nebraska combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.